 Although glass can be recycled back to glass indefinitely, most glazing, refurbishment and demolition glass waste currently ends up as aggregate – if it manages to avoid landfill.
 We want to see this glass re-melted to make new glass products because this would save more energy and carbon dioxide emissions.

-* The FISSAC project is working to increase recycling of construction waste by partnering with the manufacturing, demolition and construction sectors to trial the use of secondary raw materials made from glass, ceramic, slags, stone, rubber, plastic and wood wastes.
-The FISSAC project has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement no 642154.
+The flat glass recycling video was funded by FISSAC.
+The FISSAC project worked to increase the recycling of construction waste by partnering with the manufacturing, demolition and construction sectors to trial the use of secondary raw materials made from glass, ceramic, slags, stone, rubber, plastic and wood wastes.
+The FISSAC project received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement no 642154.
 Find out more at www.fissacproject.eu